jayeshpatil130/CSYE7245_BDIA/Assignment2/readme.md

-## ML Pipeline to train and deploy sentiment analysis model as a Service
+## ML Pipeline to train and deploy sentiment analysis model as a service
 How to train and deploy a machine learning pipeline in production.

 ## Report